Systemic-Labs/Perfect-Stack/README.md

 - `REST `... a client request data/information... from a server, which responds with state+data.
 - `GraphQL`. similar to rest but query a specific set of data, only effective if correctly queried(not less, not more).
-- `gRPC` ... binary data, prioritise performance, volume, and security. next generation of protobuffers.
+- `gRPC / tRPC` . binary data, prioritise performance, volume, and security. next generation of protobuffers.
 - `WebSocket` For real time, low latency applications.
 - `WebRTC / WebTorrent`  applications of distributed net, shared, p2p, serverless, save cost, user privacy/annonymity.
-- `ORM / DB communications type` for more control, relational behavior, custom schema and stored data.
+- `ORM (DB interaction model)` custom SQL/nonSQL query access method. custom relational behavior, code to DB interfacing.

 ### [Other stuff](#other-stuff):
 - **`Programming Languages`**: